julzaza/wildwitchherbs/_posts/2026-03-20-herbs-for-anxiety-and-stress.md

 Tight chest.
 Restless thoughts.
 Shallow breathing.
 Poor sleep.

-Traditional herbalists didn’t describe it as “anxiety”—but they recognized the pattern immediately.
+Traditional herbalists didn’t describe it as “anxiety”, but they recognized the pattern immediately.

 And instead of treating everything at once, they focused on one thing: